-It contains rows and columns of data that can be manipulated using several functions.
-The apply() function in pandas DataFrame enables you to apply a particular function to a single column or an entire DataFrame.
+A Pandas DataFrame is a tabular data structure, much like a spreadsheet or a database table.
+It comprises rows and columns of data that can be manipulated using various functions.
+The apply() function in Pandas DataFrames allows you to apply a specific function to a single column or the entire DataFrame.

-The syntax for using the apply() function to transform a DataFrame inplace
+The Syntax for Using the apply() Function to Transform a DataFrame Inplace

 The apply() function can be used with different arguments, including the inplace argument and lambda function.
-The inplace argument specifies whether the transformation should be applied in-place on the DataFrame or return a new copy of the modified DataFrame.

-The lambda function is an anonymous function that can be used to write concise code for one-time use.
-Example 1: Using apply() inplace for one column
+Lambda functions are anonymous functions that can be used to write concise code for one-time use.

-You can use the apply() function to double the sales in a particular column as shown below:
+Let’s imagine you have a DataFrame containing monthly sales data.
+You can use the apply() function to double the sales figures in a specific column, as shown below:

 import pandas as pd